CMS-HTT/NLOReweightingTool/README.md

 This macro will Produce reweighting file with the settings in config.ini (which should be easy to understand).

 This macro compare the PY8 and MSSM distribution and derive the weight (MSSM/PY8 ratio) as a function of Higgs pT.
-The fitting function is exponential + pol3. (empirically, this was the best).
+The fitting function is exponential + pol3 (empirically, this was the best).

 The macro also produces validation.pdf, where you can check if your fitting went OK or not.
-You can change output ROOT file location as you wish.
+You can change output ROOT file location as you wish (output variable in config.ini)